jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_starter_w_key_close_timer_not_set
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`far` from the starter and the timer is :red:`NOT set` is
+The :ref:`truth table` for when the key is :red:`far` from the starter and the the brake is :red:`NOT pressed` is

 =============  ==============  =================  ================
 door           timer           start button       output